wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.5.6 =
+* [Note] Do you have WP MU and would like to get reports for your entire (small) network?
+We're finally working on something that might make you happy :)
+* [Update] Purge functionality now works with different timezones
+* [Update] Added indexes, foreign keys and other constraints to our tables, in order to improve performance (thank you, Morgan)
+* [Update] [Browscap](http://browscap.org/) has been updated to version 5024, released on March 2, 2014
+* [Update] WP SlimStat now works on network installs of *any* size.
+And yes, you can network activate it without worrying about timeouts or perfomance issues!
+* [Fix] Originating IP addresses were not being "anonymized" (thank you, [carbeck](http://wordpress.org/support/topic/still-problems-with-ip-obfuscation-on-my-32-bit-server))
+* [Fix] Width of column in Edit Posts (thank you, [27pchrisl](https://github.com/getusedtoit/wp-slimstat/pull/2))
+* [Fix] XSS Vulnerability (exploitable only in rare circumstances and on site with very little pageviews) in Overview (thank you, [lnxg33k](https://github.com/getusedtoit/wp-slimstat/issues/3))
+* [Fix] When a site in a network (MU) environment was deleted, WP SlimStat's tables weren't removed
+* [Fix] In a Network (MU) environment, WP SlimStat's tables were being created even if the plugin was NOT network activated
+* [Fix] A conflict with some unknown plugin causing all the users to be mistaken for spammers (thank you, [iinnovations](http://wordpress.org/support/topic/stats-lost-after-apache2-reload))
+* [Fix] Missing space in SQL query was the cause of empty reports in some cases (thank you, [psn](http://wordpress.org/support/topic/no-data-for-certain-boxes))
+* [Fix] Warning on undefined index when trying to create a new blog in a MU environment (thank you, [Sam Brodie](http://wordpress.org/support/topic/undefined-index-error-in-version))
+* [Fix] Bug in displaying more days than necessary for some months, in the chart
+* [Fix] Filtering by IP Address was not working with our Firewall Fix add-on
+* [Fix] Natural language date ranges were being calculated based on UTC, not the blog's timezone (thank you, [haheute](http://wordpress.org/support/topic/pageviews-per-day-not-working))

 = 3.5.5 =
 * [Note] Our partnership with HackerNinja.com ended a few days ago, we wish them all the best for their business!
 * [New] The new DB API supports natural language dates: day equals today, year equals this year, etc. This brings the [Shortcodes](http://wordpress.org/plugins/wp-slimstat-shortcodes/) add-on to a whole new level of flexibility!